vasilakisfil/Introspected-REST/README.md

 ### 3.1.
 Application level
-In the application level, the client starts content negotiation (or content selection), usually asking for only one media type.
+In the application level, the client starts content negotiation (or content selection), usually asking for only one Media Type.

-In the HTTP this is done using the `Accept` header and server responds with `Content-Type` header.
+In the HTTP this is achieved by using the `Accept` header while server responds with `Content-Type` header.

-`application/json` is a media type that denotes that the data format of the requested representation is in JSON data dormat.
+`application/json` is a Media Type that denotes that the data format of the requested representation is in JSON data dormat.
-Specifically the type of this media type is `application` while the subtype is `json`.
+Specifically the type of this Media Type is `application` while the subtype is `json`.
-**JSON itself is not a media type but a message format**.
+**JSON itself is not a Media Type but a message format**.

 Media types can be a bit more complex as well: `application/vnd.api+json` (roughly) means that
 * the main type is `application`
-* the subtype is `vnd.api` which _roughly_ denotes the media type name
+* the subtype is `vnd.api` which _roughly_ denotes the Media Type name
 * the underlying structure follows JSON semantics

-In theory, [JSONAPI](http://jsonapi.org/format) spec spemantics could also be applied using XML as the data format (like in the case of [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)), or even YAML, however in practice we tend to forget that and we treat all media types as single and not composite.
+In theory, [JSONAPI](http://jsonapi.org/format) spec spemantics could also be applied using XML as the data format (like in the case of [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-08)), or even YAML, however in practice we tend to forget that and we treat all Media Types as single and not composite.

-However, it should also be noted that the media types and the content negotiation in general, are not restricted to HTTP only.
+However, it should also be noted that the Media Types and the content negotiation in general, are not restricted to HTTP only.
 Although HTTP is one of the most popular network protocols today, the same logics could be applied in other (mostly text-based) protocols like SIP, CoAP, QUIC etc.